Asthma, Bronchial Hyperresponsiveness and Sports

 Determination of PD15 of mannitol

-EIA may be diagnosed in different ways; running provokes exercise-induced bronchoconstriction more easily than cycling.
+EIA may be diagnosed in different ways; running provokes exercise-induced bronchoconstriction more easily than cycling and swimming51,52.
 A heavy exercise load is recommended.
-At the University of Oslo a motor driven treadmill with an inclination of 5.5% is employed, rapidly increasing speed until a steady heart rate of approximately 95% of calculated maximum is reached and maintained for 4-6 minutes.
-The widespread use of inhaled steroids necessitates this level of exercise (43).
-Maximum heart rate is calculated approximately by taking 220 minus the age of the patient, and can be measured electronically.
-The running is performed at a room temperature of approximately 20 C and a relative humidity of approximately 40 %.
+At the University of Oslo, a motor driven treadmill with an inclination of 5.5% is employed, rapidly increasing speed until a steady heart rate of approximately 90-95% of calculated maximum is reached and maintained for 4-6 minutes.
+The widespread use of inhaled steroids necessitates this level of exercise53.
+Maximum heart rate is calculated approximately by taking 220 minus the age of the patient, and can be measured electronically or by electrocardiogram.
+The running is performed at a room temperature of approximately 20℃ and a relative humidity of approximately 40 %.
 Lung function is measured by FEV1 before running, immediately after stopping, then 3, 6, 10, 15 and 20 minutes after running.
-A fall of 10 % in FEV1 is taken as a sign of EIA.
-When adding an extra stimulus to the exercise test, as by combining running on a treadmill with the inhalation of dry cold air of -20°C, the sensitivity of the test is markedly increased while simultaneously maintaining a high degree of specificity (44).
-Other tests used for the diagnosis of exercise induced bronchoconstriction and BHR are eucapnic hyperventilation (45) and mannitol bronchial provocation, determining the inhaled dose causing a 15% decrease in FEV1 (46).
+A fall of 10 % in FEV1 is taken as a positive sign of EIA.
+When adding an extra stimulus to the exercise test, as by combining running on a treadmill with the inhalation of dry cold air of -20°C, the sensitivity of the test is markedly increased while simultaneously maintaining a high degree of specificity54.
+Other tests used for the diagnosis of exercise-induced bronchoconstriction and BHR are eucapnic voluntary hyperpnoea50 and mannitol bronchial provocation, determining the inhaled dose causing a 15% decrease in FEV1 27.

-There are several differential diagnoses to EIA, including exercise induced laryngeal inspiratory stridor (also called exercise induced vocal cord dysfunction) (47;48) and hyperventilation during exercise.
-These conditions should be borne in mind, as many such patients have been given unnecessary drugs for treatment of asthma, including both inhaled steroids and β2-agonists, which will have no effect upon the exercise induced laryngeal stridor.
-Exercise induced laryngeal stridor is more common among top trained female athletes during adolescence.
-Marked inspiratory stridor during maximal exercise with a flattening of the maximal inspiratory flow volume curve (49), is typical, in contrast to EIA, when the dyspnoea occurs after exercise, and is expiratory due to the lower airways obstruction.
-Other differential diagnoses to EIB include exercise induced arterial hypoxemia (50-52) and swimming induced pulmonary edema (53) (Table 2).
+There are several differential diagnoses to EIA, including exercise-induced laryngeal obstruction (EILO)55 and hyperventilation during exercise.
+These conditions should be borne in mind, as many such patients have been given unnecessary drugs for treatment of asthma, including both inhaled steroids and β2-agonists, which will have no effect upon the exercise-induced laryngeal stridor.
+EILO is more common among top trained female athletes during adolescence.
+Marked inspiratory stridor during maximal exercise with a flattening of the maximal inspiratory flow volume curve56 is typical of EILO.
+In contrast with EIA, the dyspnea occurs after exercise and is expiratory due to the lower airways obstruction.
+EILO may be of glottic or supraglottic type.
+The diagnosis of this condition may be made by continuous laryngoscopic exercise test (CLE)57.
+Other differential diagnoses to EIB include exercise-induced arterial hypoxemia58 and swimming induced pulmonary edema59 (Table 2).

 |EIA||Symptoms occurring shortly after (sometimes during) physical exercise.